 Leonidov's design for the Lenin Institute and Library perfectly embodies the predicament in which Mendelsohn perceived the Russian avant-garde during his visits there.
 In the photograph itself, architectural elements have been attenuated to the abstract level of physical forces - tension, compression, and coordinate geometry.
 The enthusiasm for this abstraction, graphically attractive as it was, troubled him.
-Like his German colleagues of the "Crystal Chain" earlier in the decade, the most admirable Russian architects were, for Mendelsohn, too quick to embrace a world on paper.
-They were too quick, as well, to adopt European architectural trends more provocative than convincing.
-To find glass, for
+Like his German colleagues of

-&lt;sup>41 Igor Grabar, Istorija Architektury: Do-Petrovskaja Epocha, Moskva i Ukraina (Moscow: Knebel, 1909).
+42 Igor Grabar, Istorija Architektury: Do-Petrovskaja Epocha, Moskva i Ukraina (Moscow: Knebel, 1909).

-&lt;sup>42 G. C. Lukomskij, Denkmäler Kirchlicher Architektur des XI. bis XIX.
+43 G. C. Lukomskij, Denkmäler Kirchlicher Architektur des XI. bis XIX.
 Jahrhunderts.
 Byzantinische Baukunst, Ukrainisches Barok., ed.
 W. Klein (Munich: Orchis Verlag, 1923).

-&lt;sup>43 Richard Ettinghausen, "Ernst Cohn-Wiener, 1882-1941," in Ars Islamica, 9 (1942): 238.
+44 Richard Ettinghausen, "Ernst Cohn-Wiener, 1882-1941," in Ars Islamica, 9 (1942): 238.